-Cogeco Communications Inc. ("Cogeco Communications" or the "Corporation") is a telecommunications corporation operating through its business units Cogeco Connexion and Breezeline.
+Its Cogeco Communications Inc. ("Cogeco Communications") subsidiary is a telecommunications corporation operating through its business units Cogeco Connexion and Breezeline.
 Cogeco Communications provides Internet, video and phone services to residential and business customers in Québec and Ontario in Canada as well as in thirteen states in the United States.